DavidG1011/Behavioral-Cloning-RC-Car-Project/README.md

 ## The Journey:

 ### Prototyping:
 First, the car chassis needed to be modified so that the components needed would fit on the car.
 The first design was simple, just a piece of masonite fitted over the existing pegs that held the original car shell.
-A backboard was also added for fitting the camera, but this was ultimately too short for training purposes.
+A backboard was also added for fitting the camera, but this was ultimately too small to see the entire driving surface.